 What is a Medicare Advantage Plan?

 Medicare Advantage plans are a pseudo private alternative to Original Medicare.
 Advantage plans are managed by private insurance companies for profit.
 These plans, originally called “Medicare Replacement Policies” were introduced in their current format to the federal Medicare program in 2003.
-Medicare Advantage Plans are regulated by Medicare, but they are not standardized.
-That means that the private insurers can design plans within the guidelines set by Medicare.
+A Medicare Advantage Plan is regulated by Medicare, but not standardized.
+That means that the private insurers can design plans within the guidelines of Medicare coverage set by Medicare.
 Each plan is different, with different costs and benefits.
 Every year, the maximum limit for out-of-pocket expenses can change as well.

 By design, all Medicare Advantage Plans are intended to be an actuarial equivalent of Original Medicare benefits (Medicare Part A and Medicare Part B).
-In laymen’s terms it means the average person on any specific Advantage plan should have roughly the same out-of-pocket costs as the average person who has Original Medicare with no supplemental coverage.
+This means that the insurance company is paid to offer care equivalent to Traditional Medicare (aka original Medicare) Part A and Part B.

 Does a Medicare Advantage Plan Have the Same Benefits as Original Medicare?